August 27, 2025

 President demands prosecution of political enemies without evidence

-George Soros and his son Alex face federal racketeering charges under RICO for 'support of Violent Protests' throughout the United States without providing any evidence to support these accusations.
-Open Society Foundations spokesman called the allegations 'outrageous and false,' stating the organization does not support or fund violent protests.
+George Soros and his son Alex face federal racketeering charges under RICO for 'support of Violent Protests' throughout the United States.
+He didn't provide any evidence to support these accusations, and Open Society Foundations called the allegations 'outrageous and false,' stating the organization doesn't support or fund violent protests.

 Trump's demand came without Justice Department investigation or criminal referral, making it unprecedented presidential pressure on prosecutors to charge political opponents based solely on social media accusations.
 The Racketeer Influenced and Corrupt Organizations Act requires proving criminal enterprise patterns through evidence, not funding legal protest organizations or civic advocacy.